-Accounting principles generally accepted in the United States of America require that the accompanying management discussion and analysis on pages 3-10, the schedule of historical other pension information on page 34, and the schedule of historical other postemployment benefits information on page 35 be presented to supplement the basic financial statements.
-Such information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
+Accounting principles generally accepted in the United States of America require that the accompanying management discussion and analysis on pages 3-10, the schedule of changes in net pension liability and related ratios and related notes on page 42, the schedule of contributions and related notes on pages 43 - 44, and the schedule of historical other postemployment benefits information on page 45 be presented to supplement the basic financial statements. information, although not a part of the basic financial statements, is required by the Governmental Accounting Standards Board, who considers it to be an essential part of financial reporting for placing the basic financial statements in an appropriate operational, economic, or historical context.
 We have applied certain limited procedures to the required supplementary information in accordance with auditing standards generally accepted in the United States of America, which consisted of inquiries of management about the methods of preparing the information and comparing the information for consistency with management's responses to our inquiries, the basic financial statements, and other knowledge we obtained during our audit of the basic financial statements.
 We do not express an opinion or provide any assurance on the information because the limited procedures do not provide us with sufficient evidence to express an opinion or provide any assurance.

-Washington, DC BCA Watson RRe LZP August 29, 2014
+Washington, DC BCA Watson Rre LZP September 15, 2015

-MANAGEMENT'S DISCUSSION AND ANALYSIS REQUIRED SUPPLEMENTARY INFORMATION (Unaudited)
+WASHINGTON SUBURBAN SANITARY COMMISSION MANAGEMENT'S DISCUSSION AND ANALYSIS REQUIRED SUPPLEMENTARY INFORMATION FOR THE YEARS ENDED JUNE 30, 2015 AND 2014 (Unaudited)

-This section of the Washington Suburban Sanitary Commission (WSSC) annual financial report presents our discussion and analysis of WSSC's financial performance for the fiscal years ended June 30, 2014 and 2013.
-GASB has issued Statement No. 65, Items Previously Reported as Assets and Liabilities.
-This statement establishes accounting and financial reporting standards that reclassify, as deferred outflows of resources or deferred inflows of resources, certain items that were previously reported as assets and liabilities and recognizes, as outflows of resources or inflows of resources, certain items that were previously reported as assets and liabilities.
-The statement is effective for periods beginning after December 15, 2012.
-To comply with GASB Statement No. 65, prior year balances were restated resulting in a net \$4.1 million decrease in net position as of June 30, 2013.
+This section of the Washington Suburban Sanitary Commission (WSSC) annual financial report presents our discussion and analysis of WSSC's financial performance for the fiscal years ended June 30, 2015 and 2014.
+GASB has issued Statement No. 68, Accounting and Financial Reporting for Pensions - An Amendment of GASB Statement No. 27.
+The primary objective of this Statement is to improve accounting and financial reporting by state and local governments for pensions.
+The statement is effective for periods beginning after June 15, 2014.
+To comply with GASB Statement No. 68, prior year balances were restated resulting in a net \$130.1 million decrease in net position as of June 30, 2014.
 A summary of the transactions and the impact of the restatements are illustrated in Note P of the financial statements.